RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 While RAK3172 has a built-in default FW with a set of AT commands that can be interfaced to an external host like other microcontrollers, it can also be used by developing custom firmware directly on its chip using the STM32WL SDK from STMicroelectronics.
 Doing this approach will reduce the overall cost of the device because there will be no need for an external microcontroller but with the extra software development effort.

-This guide will illustrate how to generate custom firmware for the STM32WLE5CCU6 which is inside the RAK3172 module.
+This guide will illustrate how to generate custom firmware for the STM32WLE5CCU6, which is inside the RAK3172 module.

 ## RAK3172 on STM32CubeIDE with STM32WL SDK v1.0.0

-STM32CubeIDE is a free IDE from STMicroelectronics which you can use to develop firmware for various STM32 microcontrollers including the STM32WL series.
+STM32CubeIDE is a free IDE from STMicroelectronics, which you can use to develop firmware for various STM32 microcontrollers including the STM32WL series.
 It is a complete software IDE based on Eclipse where you can debug easily your code with built-in integration to tools like ST-Link and other features like STM32CubeMX.
 It is a multiplatform software that can run on Windows, Linux, and macOS.

 You cannot select RAK3172 directly on the STM32CubeIDE, but you can use the STM32WLE5CCU6 inside it with STM32WL SDK from STMicroelectronics to start your own custom firmware.
 This guide is only applicable to STM32WL SDK v1.0.0.